ryan-tao-ic/ece1724_react_project/README.md

    - Present the QR code to the staff
    - Staff scans code using the app
    - Automatic lounge access granted
-   - Attendance recorded in the system
+   - Check-in recorded in the system as a confirmation of attendance

 ### File Management